Road Cyclists Are Ditching Pavement for Gravel

 Body Position

 Keep your weight balanced and centered.
 On descents, shift your weight slightly back.
 On climbs, move forward to maintain front wheel traction.
 Relax your grip—death-gripping the bars transmits every bump to your body.
+This took me months to learn; my hands used to cramp every ride.

 Cornering